iromn/uploadit/readme.md

 npm run dev
 ```

-## Usage
+## 💡 Usage Guide

- - Open the frontend in your browser.
+ - Open the app in your browser.
- - Create a new session → receive a session_id.
+ - A new session will automatically be created.
- - Upload a PDF, DOCX, or TXT document.
+ - Upload one or more documents (PDF, DOCX, or TXT).
+ - Wait for the upload loader to finish — your files will appear in the sidebar.
- - Ask questions related to the uploaded document.
+ - Ask natural-language questions related to the uploaded documents.
- - Clear session embeddings manually via the "Clear Session" button or let them expire automatically.
+ - Upload additional documents at any time (max 5 per session).
+ - Use “Clear Session” to reset and start fresh.

+## 🧠 Example Use Cases
+ - Research paper Q&A
+ - Legal or policy document search
+ - Knowledge base assistant
+ - Study material summarization
+ - Multi-document comparison

+## 📸 UI Enhancements
+ - Modern chat layout with message bubbles
+ - Visual feedback for uploading state
+ - File list panel showing uploaded documents
+ - Dynamic upload button state (Upload → Uploading…)
+ - File input clears automatically after successful upload